tanhanwei/ar-creature/README.md

 Before we begin, I'd like to briefly explain what has been built into the unfinished project file.

 ### Scene
-The **Scene Panel** has been configured for you to use the Plane Tracker and components for the Line-Of-Sight (LOS) system that I've developed, where the program is able to tell whether the creature is in the camera's view or out of the camera's view.
+The **Scene Panel** has been configured for you to use the Plane Tracker and components for the Line-Of-Sight (LOS) system that I've developed, where the program can tell whether the creature is in the camera's view or out of the camera's view.
 ### Assets
 Similarly, I've imported assets for you to get started quickly.
 Except for 'Corgi' and 'sunglasses', all asset files are essential for the effect to work.
 In other words, you can replace the 'Corgi' and 'sunglasses' 3D models with any other 3D models of your choice.

 ### Patch Editor
 I have also simplified the **Patch Editor** so that you can easily configure the baked animations to work with its 3D model.
 The 'AR Creature' Patch is a Grouped Patch that controls the selection of the baked animations.

 As you can see, the AR Creature Patch is capable of handling animations with 4 different types of postures: lie, move, sit, stand.
-This is the reason why I highly recommend that you use the Corgi model instead of your own model because you will be confused if your 3D model only have 2 or less types of postures.
+This is the reason why I highly recommend that you use the Corgi model instead of your own model because you will be confused if your 3D model only has 2 or fewer types of postures.

 ### Scripts
 This is the backbone of the project.
 I've created 7 scripts with the following purposes:
 #### script.js
 Well, this was the first script that was created to load all the Modules that I need.
-Plus, I've also implemented the LOS system in this script by utilising the conversion between local and world transforms.
+Plus, I've also implemented the LOS system in this script by utilizing the conversion between local and world transforms.
 #### actionLUT.js
-Basically this is a Look-Up-Table (LUT) for all the baked animations.
+Basically, this is a Look-Up-Table (LUT) for all the baked animations.
 I used the word 'action'  instead of 'animation' to avoid confusion with another script that generates animation in Spark AR.
 This action LUT is a table that contains essential properties of each baked animations such as duration, type, type number and action number.

 This is the first script that you will be configuring.